-The purpose of the following lemma is to “regularize” a point configuration by spacing out the points that are too close to each other, while remaining close to the original configuration.
-This operation generates a certain volume of configurations $\Creg$ (“reg” as “regularized”) for which we control the contribution of the energy due to pair of close points.
+The purpose of the following lemma is to regularize a point configuration by spacing out the points that are too close to each other, while ensuring that the new configuration remains close to the original one.
+This operation generates a family of configurations $\Creg$ (“reg” as “regularized”) for which we control the contribution of the energy due to pairs of close points.